motionlife/SmartCabinet/README.md

 # SmartCabinet
-An IoT project with Arduino Mega2560 as the main controller and ESP8266 as the WIFI module, FPC1020 as the fingerprint module.
-Uploading data to the server side wechat app to implement an IoT solution.
+An IoT project with Arduino Mega2560 as the main controller, ESP8266 as the WIFI module and FPC1020 as the fingerprint module.
+Using Wechat API to let users manage the keys through their wechat app.
 # Sketches and Architecture
 ## 1.Front-end Console